 - Comes with a case, objective lens cover, and a neckstrap.

 - The product includes a lifetime VIP warranty.

 - Lighting quality works well in dim light conditions.

 - Works best for bird watchers and expeditions like safaris

-The Monarch 7 10x 42 binoculars make it exceptionally to spot your subjects easily with the tremendously wide field of view.
+The Monarch 7 10x 42 binocular make it exceptionally to spot your subjects easily with the tremendously wide field of view.

 The model comes complete with dielectric multilayer coatings of high-reflective prisms.

 They are applied to all prism coatings and lenses to offer the users high-contrast images and also an accurate reproduction of color.

 The Monarch 7 model makes for comfortable holding thanks to its durable coating of rubber armor.

 The set is also rugged sufficiently to withstand strongly under any extreme conditions.
 The size of the model is 5.6 x 5.1 inches (length into width).